Non-Surgical AFib Treatment Options

 Electrical cardioversion “resets” the heart to a normal heart rhythm to allow medications to successfully maintain the normal rhythm.
 Cardioversion frequently restores the normal heart rhythm, but its effect may not be permanent.
-During the procedure, a short-acting anesthesia is given that puts the patient to sleep and an electrical shock is delivered through patches placed on the chest wall.
+During the procedure, short-acting anesthesia is given that puts the patient to sleep and an electrical shock is delivered through patches placed on the chest wall.
 This shock will synchronize the heartbeat and restore normal rhythm.

-Pulmonary vein ablation - Because AFib usually begins in the pulmonary veins or at their attachment to the left atrium, energy is applied around the connections of the pulmonary veins to the left atrium during the pulmonary vein ablation procedure (also called pulmonary vein antrum isolation or PVAI).
-During the procedure, a physician inserts catheters (long, flexible tubes) into the blood vessels of the leg, and sometimes the neck, and guides the catheters into the atrium.
+Because AFib usually begins in the pulmonary veins or at their attachment to the left atrium, energy is applied around the connections of the pulmonary veins to the left atrium during the pulmonary vein ablation procedure (also called pulmonary vein antrum isolation or PVAI).
+During the procedure, a physician inserts catheters (long, flexible tubes) into the blood vessels of the leg and sometimes the neck, and guides the catheters into the atrium.
 Energy is delivered through the tip of the catheter to the tissue targeted for ablation.
 Frequently, other areas involved in triggering or maintaining AFib are also targeted.
 Small circular scars eventually form and prevent the abnormal signals that cause AFib from reaching the rest of the atrium.
 However, the scars created during this procedure may take from two to three months to form.
 Once the scars form, they block any impulses firing from within the pulmonary veins, thereby electrically “disconnecting” them or “isolating” them from the heart.
 This allows a normal heart rhythm to be restored.